 The Battle of Baqubah in 2007 was described by military historians as "arguably the most significant campaign of the war in Iraq after the initial invasion."
 The battalion walked into what was at minimum a brigade-sized fight and held ground for nearly three months before reinforcements arrived.
+The Afghanistan deployment took them to Zhari District in Kandahar Province — the birthplace of the Taliban — as part of the brigade's first combat deployment outside Iraq.

 Much of this history has never been compiled in one place.
 This is an attempt to change that.